winitzki/scall/tutorial/programming_dhall.md

 If a type `P` is a monoid, we may define another implementation of the `append` method by reversing the order of appending the values.
 In other words, we may define the new operation `append_reverse x y` as `append y x`.
 (The `empty` value remains unchanged.)
-The laws will still hold for the new monoid instance.
+The laws will still hold for the new monoid evidence.

 ```dhall
 let monoidReverse